-Coming in a scratch-resistant ceramic body and powered by a nice automatic movement made by the Swiss watchmaker Jaeger-LeCoultre exclusively for the American fashion house, the new Ralph Lauren Sporting Chronograph Ceramic (ref.
-RLR0236600) seems to offer a good value for money: an extremely rare quality for a watch produced by a fashion brand.
+Coming in a scratch-resistant ceramic body and powered by a nice automatic movement made by Jaeger-LeCoultre exclusively for the American fashion house, the new Ralph Lauren Sporting Chronograph Ceramic (ref.
+RLR0236600) offers a good value for money: an extremely rare quality for a trinket produced by a fashion brand.

 The new Ralph Lauren Sporting Chronograph Ceramic is just an update on their previous chronographs, so there is no need to churn out too many words here.

 Sporty and energetic, the timekeeper comes in a predictably oversized body, which is, while being almost 45 millimeters in diameter, is still slim.
-Combined with its nicely sculpted (and also quite short) lugs, the watch looks great on a normal wrist.
+Combined with its nicely sculpted (and also short) lugs, the watch looks great on a normal wrist.

 Although I don’t like the bezel (the six screws are a little misaligned making the watch look cheaper than it is), I must admit that, apart from this minor annoyance, the watch is well-designed and is also ergonomic.

 The Roman numerals on the chapter ring are clean and easily readable, and the sword-shaped hour and minute hands are just thin enough to look well-proportionate and light.
 Even the tachymeter scale, which I loathe in most watches, looks absolutely in place here.

 Well, the date aperture looks a little bit too small, to my taste.

 As I have already noted above, the Caliber RL750 is based on a column-wheel chronograph movement that was outsourced to Jaeger-LeCoulter: a reputable watchmaker with a vast experience in designing and making movements for the creme de la creme in the business.
-Although the fashion brand doesn’t specify, which movement it was, by the look of I can make a guess that it is either a simplified (at least, in terms of decoration) version of one of their JLC 751 family of ebauches or, perhaps, a refinished version of their earlier cal.
-750 automatic chronograph movement that, in its own turn, is based on the legendary Frederic Piguet cal.
+Although the fashion brand doesn’t specify, which movement it was, by the look of I can make a guess that it is either a simplified (at least, in terms of decoration) version of one of their JLC 751 family of blank movements or, perhaps, a refinished version of their earlier cal.
+750 automatic chronograph that, in its own turn, is based on the legendary Frederic Piguet cal.
 1185.